3D Models

 [screenshot of local-universe model from beyond most of the galaxies]

-[screenshot of even-more-local-universe model from just beyond the Andromeda group]
+[screenshot of even-more-local-universe model from beyond the Centaurus A and M83 galaxy groups]

 At the other end of the complexity spectrum, this simple one was by request of mathematician John Baez: